Over the years I have heard questions like this many times:

 I do the form.
 Since joining Sifu On Demand, I can't do the form with the same shapes because it feels very disconnected.
 My form looks bad but it is starting to feel better.
 Why does it feel so disconnected?"

 This is great news!
 Congratulations on being able to look deeper into your movement by applying Tai Chi principles and experiencing the beginnings of internal power.
 This is how we begin to change our mental reference.
 The body is always in the present, it's an illusion we hold that the mind can be aywhere but the present.
 A useful illusion, but an illusion nonetheless.
 Another way to look at this is the way a tool is not the task.
 Our movements, whether forms, drills or partner training, are the tools, the task is to be more in the present moment.

 The classics refer to the relationship between formal movements and the internal feel as 'shape and secret' or 'posture and energy'.
 In outer door or public instruction the shape and the secret are not closely aligned.
-With inner door methods the shape and secret are as one.
+With inner door methods the shape and secret are closer.
 This is ok, but how to use this concept of shape and secret as a training tool?